Mead Art Museum: Collection

-The Mead Art Museum has a wide ranging collection of approximately 19,000 items.
-The works in the Museum's collection can be searched on the database maintained by the Five College Museums/Historic Deerfield.
+The Mead Art Museum has a collection of approximately 19,000 items.
+The works in the museum's collection can be searched on the database maintained by the Five College Museums/Historic Deerfield.

 Points of interest

-Assyrian Reliefs
+Assyrian reliefs

 In 1857, Amherst College acquired panels from the palace of Ashurnasirpal II in Nimrud.
 In the palace built around 879 B.C.E., the walls of the ceremonial halls and corridors were decorated with monumental relief carvings.
 The king Ashurnasirpal II is shown in the central panel wearing a fringed robe and royal headdress.
 In his right hand, he carries a shallow cup used for pouring offerings to the gods, and in his left hand he holds his bow, symbol of his bravery and military might.
 The central panel is flanked by panels depicting winged protective spirits called genii, or apkallu (as they are termed in the ancient Akkadian language).

 The cuneiform inscription, written in a dialect of the Semitic language Akkadian, glorifies the military exploits of King Ashurnasirpal II; his special stature among the gods; and the luxury and grandeur of his building program.
 Ashurnasirpal II conquered new areas to the west of the Assyrian homeland, beyond the Euphrates River.
 To emphasize his role as a major powerbroker, he moved the administrative capital from its traditional location at Assur to Kalhu, known today as Nimrud.
 In addition to his palace, he built temples, administrative buildings, and residences.
 Population estimates for ancient Kalhu at the time of King Ashurnasirpal run as high as 60,000.

 British diplomat and explorer Austen Henry Layard (1817–1894) excavated Nimrud in 1845.
 Dwight Marsh, an American missionary in Mosul, befriended Layard in 1850 and suggested that educational institutions would benefit greatly from having a few of the panels in their collections.
 During the early 1850s, panels were selected for and shipped to Amherst, Yale, Bowdoin, Dartmouth, and Middlebury as well as various theological seminaries.
-Amherst College’s third president Edward Hitchcock obtained reliefs for Amherst.
+Amherst College's third president Edward Hitchcock obtained reliefs for Amherst.
 The twelve-inch thick reliefs were shaved down to about four inches and then cut into squares for easier transport.
 The total weight of the reliefs is approximately 2 tonnes.
 They were transported from Nimrud to eastern Mediterranean ports, and then shipped to the United States.
 When the panels reached Amherst College they were first displayed in the library, but soon were moved to the purpose-built “Nineveh Gallery” attached to the Octagon.